shreya-haldia/Personalized-in-store-experiences/README.md

 ## Infrastructure

+1. Pause the Python scripts in the background on your localhost
+2. Pause and then delete the Ably Sink Connector from the Confluent Cloud UI
-1. Run the following command to delete all resources created by Terraform
+3. Run the following command to delete all resources created by Terraform
    ```bash
    terraform apply -destroy

 # References
 <!--- Add links to relevant docs, product webpages, etc. Here are a few examples. -->